“What’s your story, baby?” – Nicky Wire.

 Finally, please enjoy the website and get in touch with me or meet me if you want.
 I don’t bite.
 I love people, but I especially like Polish, Northern Irish and English people.
 I feel most at home around that hat-trick of people.

-My thanks to Kasia Powierza, Rafal Kowalczyk and Magdalena Chrzastowska who inspired the birth of this site and made my smiles real again.
-And also to Ola “Aleksandra” Mueller and her friend Karolina Ania (fake name used), who I want to prove a point to with this site in the hope that they read it and see the friend they lost.
-Ola deliberately lied to me, gave me travel tips 6 weeks too late (after I kept begging for them, when she claimed to be a friend) and Karolina wished me Merry Christmas for 2016 on 31st January 2017 as if she didn’t really mean it.
+My thanks to Basia Gowierza, Rafał Kowalczyk and Magdalena Chrząstowska who inspired the birth of this site and made my smiles real again.
+And also to the nasty liar Kokosza and her fake friend Karolina Ania (fake name used), who tried to ruin my story with their lies and disrespect towards me.
+I want to prove a point to them also with this site in the hope that they read it and see the friend they lost.
+Kokosza and Karolina claimed “we are friends”, but it was all a big lie.
+They also promised to help me learn Polish, send me travel tips (for a foreign friend lost in their town), but they never did it.
+Kokosza rudely sent fake travel tips 6 weeks too late (after I kept begging for them, it cost me some $1,500 US) and Karolina nastily wished me Merry Christmas for 2016 on 31st January 2017 as if she didn’t really mean it.
+Kokosza also faked what town she lived in to force me into deep depression.
+It was a horrible way to start my new life in Poland, but I survived and I stayed here and this website is my new dream to try and keep myself happy.

 Jonny Blair (December 2016)